Blue seedeater: Distribution and habitat

-The nominate Cabanis's seedeater is found from Chiapas in southern Mexico through Central America to western and central Panama.
+The nominate blue seedeater is found from Chiapas in southern Mexico through Central America to western and central Panama.
 A. c. relicta is found in six southwestern Mexico states, Jalisco, Colima, Morelos, Puebla, Guerrero and Oaxaca.
 The species inhabits openings in and edges of humid montane and secondary forest.
 It most often is found at sites with bamboo.
 In northern Central America it ranges in elevation from 600 to 2500 m but in Costa Rica inhabits the narrower range of 1700 to 2200 m.

 Behavior

 Feeding

-Cabanis's seedeater's diet includes insects, seeds, and bamboo shoots.
+The blue seedeater's diet includes insects, seeds, and bamboo shoots.

 Breeding

-The only known Cabanis's seedeater nest was found in Mexico.
+The only known blue seedeater nest was found in Mexico.
 It was a cup of coarse grass lined with finer grass placed in the fork of a slender branch.
 It contained two seedeater eggs and one of the brood parasite bronzed cowbird (Molothrus aeneus).